 - Pharmaceutical services, such as case management, pharmaceutical care, rational medicine use, adherence, antimicrobial resistance, standard treatment guidelines/essential medicines lists, and diagnostics

 - Pharmaceutical and logistics management information systems, including service data, patient information, product information, and electronic tools

-SIAPS has worked in countries around the globe to implement the efforts noted above.
-Key achievements include:
+SIAPS worked in countries around the globe to implement the efforts noted above.
+Key achievements included:

 - In DRC, SIAPS worked with the Ministry of Health and other PEPFAR implementing partners to conduct a baseline study and situation analysis on the availability and management of antiretroviral drugs at 153 ART sites in the Katanga province.
 The baseline data were used to quantify improvements and estimate the level of support needed at these sites.